 THERE IS NO “RIGHT WAY” TO MEDITATE!

-After that, it all came very easily to me ????
-I stopped worrying about doing it “right” and started to sit down most days for 20-30 mins and sit in silence.
+After that, it all came more easily to me.
+I stopped worrying about doing it “right” and set the goal of sitting down a few days a week for 20-30 mins and sit in silence.
 I might have something I want to happen in my life or a goal I want to achieve and I visualise for some of my meditation.
 I also visualise the things, experiences or kinds of people I would like to attract into my life.
 If there is something specific I need for example – more energy, motivation or more joy etc, I use a hypnosis video or clip on YouTube.
 I’m currently listening to a Paul Mc Kenna Hypnosis called Change Your Life in 7 days before I go to sleep, and I say this with no exaggeration, it is EPIC.
-I have achieved so much in the last week it’s unreal!

 The benefits of meditation are undeniable!

 Physical benefits – Regulates blood pressure.
 Balances hormones.
 Creative visualisation activates and stimulates both sides of your brain.
 Improves concentration.
 Helps to relieve energy blockages.
 Brings you into the present moment which promotes more contentedness.
 Improves sleep quality.

 Better mind-body integration: many of us have a tendency to live in our heads and to ignore what is happening in our bodies.
 Mindfulness makes us more aware of what is happening, both in our bodies and in our minds, so that we can experience and take into account the full range of thoughts, as well as our feelings.

 Greater insight: by adopting a mindful of perspective, we observe our experience but don’t get caught up in it.
 Mindfulness helps us get greater clarity on what is happening in our minds and in our lives.